microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		itemDefaults?: string[];

 		/**
-		 * Specifies which fields of `CompletionList.applyKind` the client
+		 * Specifies whether the client supports `CompletionList.applyKind` to
-		 * supports.
-If omitted, no properties are supported and all fields
-		 * in a completion item will replace the defaults.
+		 * indicate how supported values from `completionList.itemDefaults`
+		 * and `completion` will be combined.
 		 *
-		 * Clients may only specify fields that have merge rules defined in the
-		 * LSP spec.
-		 *
 		 * @since 3.18.0
 		 */
-		applyKinds?: string[];
+		applyKindSupport?: boolean;
 	}
 }
 ```